Frequently Asked Questions:

 Our strong points are: (1) an authentically Catholic approach to education; (2) a challenging and rigorous academic programme, (3) vibrant and committed Catholic educators, (4) structure and accountability, (5) a community environment, (6) low tuition and, of utmost importance, (7) Mass and daily prayer, (7) an optional Latin Immersion programme.

 Do you have any accreditations?

 No, we don’t.
-We are not a school.
+We are not a school at this point.
 The main goal of our programme is to assist home schooling parents in providing a solid classical‐style Catholic education for their children.

 Does Holy House offer daily lesson plans, with tests?